GarethW1994/registrations_numbers_webapp/README.md

 - This will install the node_modules such required and specified in the package.json file within the cloned repo.
 ##### MongoDB

-- Install <a href="https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-mongodb-on-ubuntu-16-04"> MongoDB</a>
+- Install <a href="https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-mongodb-on-ubuntu-16-04"> MongoDB</a> (Note that this is for ubuntu-16-04    distributions), after mongodb is set up and running the app will save all data in a database called reg_numbers.

 ##### Mocha
 - If you want to run some tests  you don't have it, install Mocha by running the following command in the terminal: